-English 1 Lab is designed to continue the development of student skills in reading and writing and serves as a reinforcement class for English 1P.
-The class is based on the California State Content Standards for (9th/10th grade) English Language Arts.
-In addition, writing strategies and California High School Exit Exam preparation are integrated into the curriculum.
+English 3 Lab is designed to continue the development of student skills in reading and writing and serves as a reinforcement class for English 3P.
+The class is based on the California State Content Standards for (11th/12th grade) English Language Arts.

-3. Describe how this course integrates the schools ESLRS (Expected Schoolwide Learning Results): (these may be replaced with site ESLRS)
+3. Describe how this course integrates the schools ESLRS (Expected Schoolwide Learning Results):

-- Academic Achievers: Students will further develop reading and writing skills. - Critical Thinkers: Students will use critical thinking skills in their reading analysis and their writing assignments. - Technology Competent Users: Students will use technology to research topics and create essays.
+- Academic Achievers: Students will further develop reading and writing skills. - Critical Thinkers: Students will use critical thinking skills in their reading analysis and their writing assignments. - Technology Competent Users: Students will use technology to research topics and create essays. - Ethical, Respectful Individuals: Students will be respectful while working in diverse collaborative groups. - Active Community Participants: Students will develop skills that will increase their ability to participate in the community.

-\Instructional materials appropriate for English language learners are required.
+^{}Instructional materials appropriate for English language learners are required.

-\\For AP/Honors course attach a page describing how this course is above and beyond a regular course.
+^{}For AP/Honors course attach a page describing how this course is above and beyond a regular course.
 Also, explain why this course is the equivalent of a college level class.